10.10. Fully Convolutional Networks (FCN)¶

 (1, 512, 10, 15)

-Next, we transform the number of output channels to the number of categories of Pascal VOC2012 (21) through the \(1\times 1\) convolution layer.
-Finally, we need to magnify the height and width of the feature map by a factor of 32 to change them back to the height and width of the input image.
-Recall the calculation method for the convolution layer output shape described in the section “Padding and Stride”.
-Because \((320-64+16\times2+32)/32=10\) and \((480-64+16\times2+32)/32=15\), we construct a transposed convolution layer with a stride of 32 and set the height and width of the convolution kernel to 64 and the padding to 16.
-It is not difficult to see that, if the stride is \(s\), the padding is \(s/2\) (assuming \(s/2\) is an integer), and the height and width of the convolution kernel are \(2s\), the transposed convolution kernel will magnify both the height and width of the input by a factor of \(s\).
+Next, we use a \(1\times 1\) convolutional layer to transform the number of output channels into the number of classes (21) of the Pascal VOC2012 dataset.
+Finally, we need to increase the height and width of the feature maps by 32 times to change them back to the height and width of the input image.
+Recall how to calculate the output shape of a convolutional layer in Section 7.3.
+Since \((320-64+16\times2+32)/32=10\) and \((480-64+16\times2+32)/32=15\), we construct a transposed convolutional layer with stride of \(32\), setting the height and width of the kernel to \(64\), the padding to \(16\).
+In general, we can see that for stride \(s\), padding \(s/2\) (assuming \(s/2\) is an integer), and the height and width of the kernel \(2s\), the transposed convolution will increase the height and width of the input by \(s\) times.

 num_classes = 21